A Trusted Name in Travel Health InsuranceLearn About

 We may terminate your policy if:

 - You no longer meet the eligibility requirements

 - We discover that you committed fraud or misrepresented a material fact

-- Will my pre-existing condition be covered under a this plan?
+- Will my pre-existing condition be covered under this plan?

 If you were previously covered by a group or individual U.S. health plan that issues you a Certificate of Creditable Coverage, underwriting will apply this prior coverage to the pre-existing conditions waiting period, provided you meet the medical underwriting criteria.
 We will also consider private health insurance issued in other countries as creditable coverage.
-There are several reasons why coverage would not be considered creditable: 1) The medical benefits are too low 2) We do not consider surplus lines insurance sold in the U.S. as creditable coverage 3) We do not consider National or Public Health Insurance as creditable coverage 4) There is a time lapse where there was no coverage up until your effective date of your new plan.
+There are several reasons why coverage would not be considered creditable: 1) The medical benefits are too low 2) We do not consider National or Public Health Insurance as creditable coverage 3) There is a time lapse where there was no coverage up until your effective date of your new plan.

 The number of months of coverage shown on the Certificate will reduce or eliminate the six month pre-existing condition waiting period.
 If you have six or more months of creditable coverage, your waiting period will be eliminated.
 If you have less than six months creditable coverage, your waiting period will be reduced by the number of months you had creditable coverage.
 For example, if you have two months of creditable coverage, your waiting period will be reduced from six months to four months.